-In February 2012, the company filed a universal shelf registration statement on Form S-3 with the SEC, which was declared effective in February 2012.
-The universal shelf registration statement permitted the company, from time to time, to offer and sell up to approximately \$500.0 million of equity securities.
-Additionally, in February 2015, the company filed a universal shelf registration statement on Form S-3 with the SEC, which replaced the prior Form S-3 and provides for the registration of unspecified amounts of securities.
+In February 2015, the company filed a universal shelf registration statement on Form S-3 with the SEC, which was deemed automatically effective and which provides for the registration of unspecified amounts of securities.
 However, there can be no assurance that the company will be able to complete any such offerings of securities.
 Factors influencing the availability of additional financing include investor perception of our prospects and the general condition of the financial markets, among others.

-On May 6, 2013, the company entered into an at-the-market, or ATM, equity program with four sales agents in which the company may from time to time offer and sell shares of common stock having an aggregate offering price of up to \$150.0 million.
+On May 27, 2015, we entered into an ATM equity program with five sales agents in which we may, from time to time, offer and sell shares of our common stock having an aggregate offering price of up to \$250.0 million.
 The sales of shares of the company's common stock made through the ATM equity program are made in "at-the-market" offerings as defined in Rule 415 of the Securities Act.
-As of March 31, 2015, the company has issued 3,505,319 shares of common stock at a weighted average price per share of \$34.22 for gross cash proceeds of \$119.9 million.
-The company intends to use the net proceeds to fund development or redevelopment activities, repay amounts outstanding from time to time under our amended and restated credit facility or other debt financing obligations, fund potential acquisition opportunities and/or for general corporate purposes.
-As of March 31, 2015, the company had the capacity to issue up to an additional \$30.1 million in shares of common stock under the ATM equity program.
+As of March 31, 2016, we had the capacity to issue up to an additional \$216.6 million in shares of common stock under the ATM equity program.
+We intend to use the net proceeds to fund development or redevelopment activities, repay amounts outstanding from time to time under our amended and restated credit facility or other debt financing obligations, fund potential acquisition opportunities and/or for general corporate purposes.
 Actual future sales will depend on a variety of factors including, but not limited to, market conditions, the trading price of the company's common stock and the company's capital needs.
-The company has no obligation to sell the remaining shares available for sale under the ATM equity program.
+We have no obligation to sell the remaining shares available for sale under the ATM equity program.